krobbi/krox/readme.md

 # About Lox
 Lox is a language described in the book
 [Crafting Interpreters](https://craftinginterpreters.com) by
-[Robert Nystrom](https://github.com/munificent).
+[Bob Nystrom](https://github.com/munificent).
 The language is implemented twice over the course of the book.
 First with a tree-walk interpreter written in Java, and then with a bytecode interpreter written in C.

+Lox supports global and local dynamic variables, functions with closures, and classes and instances with single inheritance.
+Functions and classes are first class, and can be passed around as variables.

-I followed along with the book to get a better idea of the best practices and design choices involved in designing a language.
-Lox also has object-oriented capabilities, which I had never previously attempted to implement.
+The Krox project began with following along with the book to get a better idea of the best practices and design choices involved in designing a language, and to better understand how object oriented languages may be implemented.

+# Lox Implementation Details
 My initial implementation of Lox was written in Python instead of Java for convenience.

+My C implementation of Lox merges constants with equal values to the same constant ID.
+This increases compilation time, but allows programs to grow larger without running out of constant IDs.

+The size of constant IDs in the C implementation has been increased from 8 bits to 16 bits.
+This adds a lot of redundant data to the internal bytecode in most cases, but was simpler to implement than separate long constant opcodes.
+Additional constant IDs have become necessary to implement the Krox compiler.

 # Lox Extensions
 In addition to the standard `clock()` function, my implementation of Lox includes some extension functions to improve its I/O capabilities.
-The non-standard extensions are marked with an `x_` prefix to indicate that they have a special implementation and to reduce namespace pollution.
+These non-standard extensions are marked with an `x_` prefix to indicate that they have a special implementation and reduce namespace pollution.

 ## `x_arg(index)`
 Return the command line argument string at index `index`, following the same